PatFDev/simp-three-one/README.md

 - 🌱 I’m currently learning **Java and JavaScript**

-- 🧠 Intrested in Web3.0
+- 🧠 Interested in Web3.0

 - 💬 Ask me about **anything!**